-The unique texture of these gingersnaps is thanks to the inclusion of pastry flour in the dough.
-Pastry flour is a very soft, low-protein flour that produces exceptionally tender baked goods (pastry flour has approximately 9 percent protein while all-purpose flour has closer to 11 percent).
-While pastry flour is not something you might normally stock in your pantry, these cookies are reason enough to pick some up.
-If you can't find it in your local grocery store, you can always purchase it on Amazon.
-I personally like and use the Bob's Red Mill brand.
+- The unique crisp/chewy texture of these Swedish Ginger Cookies is partially thanks to the inclusion of pastry flour in the dough.
+While pastry flour is not something you might normally stock in your pantry, these cookies are reason enough to pick some up (or see the FAQs below for an easy substitution).

 - Use pastry flour.
 The texture of these cookies when made with pastry flour is sublime.
 It is well worth the investment.